Decision to Leave: Plot

 Seo-rae and Hae-jun go on a date at a Buddhist temple, visit each other's homes, and become close.
 At his apartment, Seo-rae burns Hae-jun's evidence photos from her husband's case, reasoning that Hae-jun's insomnia is caused by his disturbing cases haunting him.
 When Hae-jun fills in for a visit to Seo-rae's Monday client, Hae-jun learns that Seo-rae and the client have the same model of cell phone, and that the client has dementia and does not know what day of the week it is.
 On the client's phone, he sees that the housebound woman apparently walked the distance equivalent to 138 flights of stairs on the day of Ki's death.
-Hae-jun realizes Seo-rae switched her phone for her client's and then climbed the mountain to push Ki off.
+Hae-jun realizes Seo-rae switched her phone for her client's, snuck out the back window of the house to avoid the CCTV cameras, and climbed the mountain to push Ki off.
 Confronting Seo-rae in her apartment, he concludes that she also forged the suicide note and, to her consternation, accuses her of getting close to him to destroy his evidence.
 Hae-jun says Seo-rae has destroyed his pride in his job and that, since meeting her, he has become "shattered"; nevertheless, he has covered up the evidence and instructs her to throw the incriminating phone into the sea before leaving.

 Thirteen months later, Hae-jun has moved to Ipo to live with Jung-an after developing depression and more severe insomnia.
-At a fish market with Jung-an, he encounters Seo-rae with her new husband Im Ho-Shin, a business investor.
-The next day, Ho-Shin is found dead in his mansion's swimming pool.
+At a fish market with Jung-an, he encounters Seo-rae with her new husband Im Ho-shin, a business investor.
+The next day, Ho-shin is found dead in his mansion's swimming pool.
 Hae-jun takes on the case and is convinced Seo-rae is the culprit.
 She admits only to draining the pool so that Hae-jun would not be disturbed by the blood.
-Sa Cheol-seong, a Chinese immigrant, soon confesses to killing Ho-Shin for defrauding his late mother of millions of dollars.
-Sa denies that Seo-rae played any role and reveals he had installed a tracker on Seo-rae's phone so he could find where Ho-Shin lived.
+Sa Cheol-seong, a Chinese immigrant, soon confesses to killing Ho-shin for defrauding his late mother of her life savings.
+Sa denies that Seo-rae played any role and reveals he had installed a tracker on Seo-rae's phone so he could find where Ho-shin lived.

+Jung-an learns that Ho-shin had called her the day he died.
 Hae-jun confronts Seo-rae at the mountain her grandfather left her.
 She rushes at Hae-jun after he scatters her grandfather and mother's ashes at the edge of the mountain, only to hug him as she did at her apartment.
 She reveals that she kept the phone with the incriminating evidence from Ki's case, and proposes that he use it to "reinvestigate" her.
 They kiss passionately.
-Hae-jun returns home to find that Jung-an, who suspects him of having worked with Seo-rae to murder Ho-shin, is leaving him.
+Hae-jun returns home to find that Jung-an, who suspects him of having worked with Seo-rae to murder Ho-shin, is leaving him for her coworker.